SintraCascaisSesimbra.com

 The train to Estoril passing through the Belem district

-The ride-hailing apps of Uber and Bolt provide a convenient alternative to the train and are surprisingly inexpensive for the journey.
-This can be a great option if you are travelling with children, in a group of four, or if your accommodation in Lisbon is not close to Cais do Sodré station.
+The ride-hailing apps Uber and Bolt offer a convenient alternative to the train, with surprisingly reasonable fares.
+The option works particularly well for those travelling with children, in a group of four, or staying somewhere in Lisbon not close to Cais do Sodré station

-Estoril train station is situated next to Tamariz beach at the bottom of the Jardim do Estoril, GPS 38.703-9.399.
-The station is small, with just two platforms - one heading to Cascais and the other to Lisbon.
-The best place to purchase tickets is from the station’s ticket office, which is open from 7.15am to 7.30pm.
+Estoril station sits next to Tamariz beach at the bottom of the Jardim do Estoril ( GPS 38.703-9.399).
+The station is small, with just two platforms: one for trains to Cascais, the other for Lisbon.
+The ticket office, open from 7.15am to 7.30pm, is the easiest place to buy tickets.

 Related articles: The Belem district - The Alfama district